 The podcast focuses on inspirational stories from entrepreneurs, and provides practical tips for starting an ecommerce business on Shopify.
 Topics include disrupting the soda industry with a healthy spin, how masks for dogs landed a deal on Shark Tank, and how to build a successful social media presence.

 Offering so much valuable, insightful content for free is a great example of effective B2C marketing, which should always offer value before trying to extract it.
+Working with Shopify experts can provide valuable insights and tools to help you navigate the ever-evolving landscape of e-commerce and enhance your overall B2B marketing strategy.

 2. Digital Marketing: Mailchimp